Medi-Cal

 Not all Medi-Cal programs have property standards and all applicants are reviewed for these programs before programs with property standards.

-Effective 7/1/2022, for Medi-Cal programs that have property standards, only certain property types will count toward the property limits of $130,000 for an individual and an additional $65,000 per additional household member (up to 10 individuals).
+Effective January 1,2026, for Medi-Cal programs that have property standards, only certain property types will count toward the property limits of $130,000 for an individual and an additional $65,000 per additional household member (up to 10 individuals).
 Long Term Care programs also allow for property allocation to a spouse who remains in the home.
+For more information on assets please visit: Asset Limits FAQs | Help Center | Medi-Cal

 You should apply and let your Case Manager determine if you are property eligible.